What is Incident Response? A Fast-Track Guide for SOCs

 The incident response team

-The incident response team is a cross-functional group of people responsible for orchestrating the incident response operation.
+The incident response team is a cross-functional group responsible for orchestrating security incident operations across your organization.

 Incident response lifecycle